panglesd/presentations/blog/blog.md

 TODO: gif

 This is a very bad solution.
 But past-self does not see that: he "fixes" all the problem by introducing more complexity:
-- Windows movement should make it look like we go from n to n-1, not from 0 to n.
+- Windows movement should make it look like we go from n to n-1, not from n to 0 to n-1, so we introduce special behavior.
-- It's too long to start from scratch, there are multiple snapshot points.
+- It's too long to start from scratch, so there are multiple snapshot points.
 - It's better to store a cloned DOM than the "inner HTML".
-- Some parts should not be refreshed, eg the canvas on which you can draw.
+- Some parts should not be refreshed, eg the canvas on which you can draw, so we extract them from the cloning.
-- Multiple slips can be included in each other, and refreshed _independently_.
+- Multiple slips can be included in each other but keep their state, so we refresh them _independently_.

 This is what has made Slipshow's engine turn into an unmaintainable software: One of the most basic feature (going back in the presentation) is made on a horrible basis, that complexifies all other features.
 Are you happy, past-self?

 ### The solution

 I haven't introduced my present self.
 He is an old grumpy guy!
 He takes so long thinking about how to do things, that he barely does anything.
 He is a bit of a coward: he never dares to introduce a breaking change.
 His coding is perfect, but takes ages to complete!
 He loves the purity of functional programming, at a point where his hello-world programs do not have side effects, such as printing a string.
-He is experienced, he is *senior*, he goes to a lot of boring meetings, spreading his wisdom.
+He is experienced, he is even *senior*, he goes to a lot of boring meetings, spreading his wisdom.
 He *plans* the basic functionality he is going to code during 3 months, then do it in one hour.

 He was ready.
 Ready to answer the interviewer's question.
-Overtrained.
+Overtrained for that.

 > How would you rewrite that in OCaml?

-I would define a monad for undoable side effects.
-That's all. ("That's the right answer!
-You are hired")
+I would define a monad for undoable side effects, define atomic undos and use `bind` to combine them. ("Whoa" would have answered the interviewer)

 Let's break down this a bit.
 The idea is that the script execution would also return their inverted script.
+If it were written in OCaml, taking as example (part of) step 2 above, we would have:

 ```javascript
   // 2. [...] move "Infinite computations" down,